Welcome to Yogafest Totnes!

 Tickets are £35 (£30 low waged) for the whole day and evening, including a free chai.

-They can be purchased by BACS or sending a cheque from April 12th.
+They can be purchased by BACS from September.

 Kirtan alone £3.

 Drop-in tickets can be purchased on the day for £6 per class, where space allows.

 Please contact firstname.lastname@example.org or ring 07894 444 506 to book your space.

 There are 35 day tickets available.
 You will be able to choose your preferred classes on the day.
 People with day tickets have priority over drop-ins with regards to space.
 Unfortunately you cannot book in advance for a specific class.
 Our choice for this venue, with small rooms and central location in totnes, gives the festival a cosy, safe and home-made feeling.
 Please be mindful that the rooms get filled easily and not everyone can always take a class at the time one wants.
 Most classes happen twice during the day, giving you the option to get into a later class.

 Once your payment has been made the ticket will be kept aside for you to collect when you register on arrival.
 You can use it to collect your free chai.

 If cancelled, minimum one week before the event, we will refund 50%.
 No refund will be given if cancelled within one week of the event.
 It is possible in either case to find another person to take your place and pass the ticket on.
 Finding a replacement and letting us know will be your responsibiity.